 I had a lovely chat with Cath yesterday and she explained how everything works.
 Although it’s very generous of people to turn up with a food parcel you can imagine the storage needed for small amounts of perishable foods – it just isn’t practical.
 The new Wednesday Hot Dog lunch sessions alone will need around 150 sausages each week so bulk buying is the only practical way forward.

 Food Glorious Food By LincsConnect Charitable Donations

 Having chatted with Cath I can tell you now that she just isn’t the sort of person who will ask for glory, praise, recognition…… or cash!
 As a result, I’m asking on her behalf.
 If you can spare ‘any’ cash please get in touch via Facebook Grimsby Food Kitchen or Twitter @CathHomewood to make your arrangements.

 Let’s keep in mind that the GFK isn’t the only charity in the County that needs your financial help.
 If you would like to make a donation to a charity in your local area perhaps this short blog will have helped to jog your memory.

 I would also like to say a special thanks to @GrimsbyLive for the use of their pictures for this blog.

 “Never Betray Anyone’s Trust”

 When dealing with people it’s important to be approachable and trustworthy.
 That applies every day of course but when you’re talking to vulnerable people it’s important that they are able to trust you.
 Cath told me that she won’t tolerate ‘he said, she said’ conversations where people are talking about others.
-It’s probably fair to say that the people who are turning up for food are like an extended family so when they need help or advice they need to know that the person they are talking to will be there for them.
+It’s probably fair to say that the people who are turning up for food are like an extended family.
+When they need help or advice it’s important for them to know that the person they’re talking to will be there for them.
 In Caths’ own words “never betray anyone’s trust” seems doubly important.